r0sa-bio-digital/content-publishing-ecosystem/README.md

 		* Add at least 5 interested members
 		* Make exclusive presentation of c0ntent by c0ntent itself
 		* Organize first c01n sale inside of the community
+	* Think about tools for deleting content from the system
 * Raise funds for the project development
 * Research best db for the transactions log, because postgresql is too much costly
 	* Check out ClickHouse first